-Blueberries – High in Antioxidants & Cancer Fighting Properties
+Blueberries Are High in Antioxidants & Cancer Fighting Properties

-What are Antioxidants?
+What really are antioxidants?
 Antioxidants consist of a group of important vitamins, minerals and enzymes that have powerful health enhancing effects for our bodies.
 Antioxidants work to neutralize free radicals before they do harm to our bodies.
 Free radicals are atoms that cause damage to our cells.
-They harm our immune system leading to many degenerative diseases.
+They harm our immune system leading to many degenerative diseases which blueberries can fight.
 Free radicals are formed by our cells being exposed to a variety of substances such as radiation, chemicals, pollution, smoke, drugs, alcohol, harmful pesticides and excess sun exposure.
-Except under beautiful skies at our farm.
+Growing your own blueberries with blueberry plants from DiMeo Farms can help you get your daily dose of antioxidants with our cancer-fighting berries.

 Blueberries Nutrition & Anti-Aging Blueberry Effects on Elderly

 Blueberries have been shown to have a positive effect on aging.
 In animal studies, blueberries appear to reverse aspects of brain aging.
 This has given the blueberry a nickname, the ‘brain berry’.
 The antioxidant and anti-inflammatory properties of blueberries build a protective coat around the brain to fight signs of aging and deterioration.
-There is also evidence that blueberries may help to prevent Alzheimer’s disease and other neurological disorders.
-Another reason to grow your own blueberries with DiMeo Farms blueberry plants, the old-fashioned way like we do here at our Hammonton blueberry farm in New Jersey.
+There is also evidence that organic blueberries may help to prevent Alzheimer’s disease and other neurological disorders.
+Another reason to grow your own blueberries with DiMeo Farms blueberry plants nursery, the old-fashioned way like we do here at our Hammonton blueberry farms in New Jersey.

 The anti-inflammatory properties of blueberries appear to prevent and relieve arthritic symptoms, while the nutrients in blueberries may help strengthen blood vessels, leading to healthier blood pressure levels and heart health.
 The manganese in blueberries supports strong bones and its vitamin C supports the immune system.
 All these factors contribute to the anti-aging, cancer fighting and antioxidant capability of this amazing fruit – the blueberry.
 To look 10 years younger in 10 days, he recommends following a diet that includes eating lots of blueberries.
 Blueberries contain high levels of antioxidants (or natural anti-inflammatories), which according to Dr. Perricone is necessary for healthy looking skin since inflammation is the basis of aging and wrinkling.